pschool-in/curriculum/content/social/nature-5.md

 ```
 ## Yes or No

-Classify the activities based on if the cause pollution or not.
+Classify the activities based on if they cause pollution or not.
 ```
 Yes:
 Factory waste released into water bodies.